 Peruvian National Volleyball Teams

 Peru’s men’s national volleyball team has never gained any traction at the international level.
-The team’s greatest achievement was a bronze medal in the first ever South American Championship back in 1951.
+The team’s greatest achievement was a bronze medal in the first-ever South American Championship back in 1951.
 Unlike Peru’s women, the men’s team remains a minor challenger in South America and a minnow in international competition.
-As of July 2012, the men’s national team is ranked 123rd in the FIVB Senior World Rankings.

 Club Volleyball in Peru